-Lost in the controversial ending to the 2022 Alabama Legislative Session was a major bipartisan achievement worth celebrating.
-On April 6, 2022, the Alabama Legislature gave final approval to a historic $40 million investment in quality pre-k and child care.
+On April 6, 2022, the Alabama Legislature gave bipartisan approval to a historic $40 million new investment in quality pre-k and child care.
 The investments are part of the Fiscal Year 2023 Education Trust Fund budget bill, which finances education in our state.

 The $22.5 million increase for First Class Pre-K, recommended by Governor Kay Ivey and the Alabama School Readiness Alliance’s business-led Pre-K Task Force, sailed through the legislative process at every step.
 The new funding will help add an additional 125 classrooms in the popular program, and increase access from 42 to 45 percent of Alabama’s four-year-olds.